-From local food stores to supermarkets the use of refrigerated display cabinets, are perfect for the displaying off food products, both ensuring the freshness, quality and hygiene of your produce while allowing them to be easily visible by customers.
-Most commonly refrigerated display cabinets are used for the likes of meat and fish, though they can be used for a range of other products from fruit and veg to desserts and pastries.
+From local food stores to supermarkets the use of refrigerated display cabinets, are perfect for the displaying food products, both ensuring the freshness, quality and hygiene of your produce while allowing them to be easily visible by customers.
+Most commonly refrigerated display cabinets are used for the likes of meat and fish by butchers and fishmongers, though they can be used for a range of other products from fruit and veg to desserts and pastries.

 But there are a number of things to think about when it comes to choosing the right type of refrigerated display cabinet, from the capacity, lightning, glass display quality and the level of noise the display cabinet generates.
 These are all vital things to consider when choosing your refrigerated unit, but more importantly, you need to carefully consider these three important comparisons to help you decide the right type of refrigerated display cabinet.

 When it comes to choosing the right display cabinet for your store, as we mention the capacity of the display cabinet is an important factor as well as the room you have in your store to fit the cabinet.
 And depending on those factors it will determine your decision to go with either a self-contained or remote refrigeration unit – hopefully our blog on what type of refrigeration is best for your cooling needs can help you choose!

 When it comes to self-contained display cabinets there are a host of benefits from the significant capital cost-saving, due to there being no need to create drains or trenches for cooling pipes, as well as their ease of mobility for store layout changes.
 However self-contained units though initially cost-saving use up substantially more energy than remote units, costing you more on your monthly energy bills while also generating a lot of internal store heat and noise.
 These factors when considered alongside your store size, will be essential when making your decision on the right type of display cabinet.